mwerner640/hbu_cryptography/README.md

 ### Attacks on RSA
 #### PKCS1 - Bleichenbacher's attack
+Daniel Bleichenbacher of Bell Labs is known for multiple attacks against RSA encryption and RSA signatures when implemented as SSL certificates.
+These attacks hold against the standard PKCS implementation of RSA.
+The attack compromises confidentiality, but is not easily used for tampering.

 #### OAEP - Timing Attacks
+Some history, the new function added to PKCS2, OAEP, was implemented with returns at different parts of the error process.
+This leaked why decrypting certain ciphertexts led to the fail state, a vulnerability that removed the security that fail state added.

 #### Wiener's attack
+Wiener's attack works on implementations that use a small key, d, to speed up the computation time of RSA.
+Algebraic evidence suggests that RSA decryption will never be securely sped up.

 ## Diffie-Hellman
 ### ElGamal Public-Key System